stertooy/gda-image/README.md

 ## Available packages

-The images contain all packages that come with GAP by default, except:
+The standard images contain all packages that come with GAP by default, except:
   * linboxing
   * itc
   * PolymakeInterface